 We expect that post-marketing trials will be conducted to further evaluate the safety and efficacy of the MGuard Coronary with biostable mesh in specific indications.
 These trials will be designed to facilitate market acceptance and expand the use of the product.
-We also plan to conduct a large clinical study for U.S. Food and Drug Administration approval and intend to conduct future trials to the extent necessary to meet registration requirements in key countries.
-In other countries outside of the U.S., we believe that we generally will be able to rely upon CE Mark approval of the product, as well as the results of the U.S. Food and Drug Administration trial and MASTER Trial in order to obtain local approvals.
+In other countries outside of the U.S., we believe that we generally will be able to rely upon CE Mark approval of the product, as well as the results of the MASTER II trial and MASTER I trial in order to obtain local approvals.